-We thoroughly enjoyed the Vienna Blood period detective drama, based on the books by Frank Tallis.
-Not only is this brilliant TV series set in Vienna, but they filmed a lot of Season 1’s three episodes here, too.
+We thoroughly enjoyed the Vienna Blood period detective drama, based on the superb books by Frank Tallis.
+Not only is this brilliant TV series set in Vienna, but they filmed a lot of Seasons 1, 2 and 4 here (and parts of Season 3).

-Since we live locally, we did some investigative work of our own and tracked down as many Vienna Blood film locations as we could (with help from friends and family).
-We’ll do the same for Season 2 locations as soon as possible; we’ve already spotted the film crews out and about in town.
+Since we live locally, we did investigative work of our own and tracked down as many Vienna Blood film locations as possible (with help from friends and family).

 Location map